BVNetwork/InspectInIndex/README.md

 # Inspect In Index #
 A quick and easy way to inspect EPiServer content in the EPiServer Find index, without having to use the EPiServer Find Explore view.

 When installed, you may select a new view called Inspect In Index.
-This will show the current content's raw form in the EPiServer Find Index, with the options to index, re-index or delete the content on the fly.
+This will show the current content's raw form in the EPiServer Find Index, with the options to index, re-index or delete content from the index.

 ![](https://raw.githubusercontent.com/BVNetwork/InspectInIndex/master/doc/img/iii.png)